Discrete integrable systems associated with relativistic collisions: Integrable lattice equations, Yang--Baxter maps and classical collisions

 We can regard the equation $Q(f,f_{1},f_2,f_{12};\alpha,\beta)=0$ as defined on a two-dimensional quadrilateral lattice with fields $f_{i,j}:\mathbb{Z}^2 \rightarrow \mathbb{C}^n$, by setting $f=f_{n,m}, f_1=f_{n+1,m}, f_2=f_{n,m+1}$ and $f_{12}=f_{n+1,m+1}$, thus

 The 3D consistency then indicates that the lattice equation \eqref{latEq} can be embedded in a three dimensional lattice in a compatible way.
-Adler, Bobenko and Suris classified up to common M\"obius transformations all the affine linear, symmetric (invariant under the square symmetries) 3D consistent equations, which also satisfy the {\it tetrahedron} property \cite{ABS1}.
-The tetrahedron property, which is satisfied in every interesting case, basically states that $f_{123}$ does not actually depend on the variable $f$ but only on $f_1,f_2$ and $f_3$.
+Adler, Bobenko and Suris presented in \cite{ABS1} a classification of 3D consistent equations up to common M\"obius transformations of the variables.
 An equivalent formulation of 3D consistency can be traced back in \cite{AdYa} (see also \cite{kp4,paptonves}).

 The equivalent of 3D consistency in the case of maps defined on the edges of a quadrilateral is the Yang--Baxter equation \cite{Baxter, Drin, Yang}.
-Following \cite{ves2}, we will call a map $R: \mathcal{X} \times \mathcal{X} \rightarrow \mathcal{X} \times \mathcal{X}$, with $R:(x,y)\mapsto (u(x,y),v(x,y))$, a {\it Yang--Baxter map} if it satisfies the {\it set-theoretical Yang--Baxter equation}, where $R_{ij}$, for $i,j=1,2,3$, denotes the action of the map $R$ on the $i$ and $j$ factor of $\mathcal{X} \times \mathcal{X} \times \mathcal{X}$, i.e. $R_{12}(x,y,z)=(u(x,y),v(x,y),z)$, $R_{13}(x,y,z)=(u(x,z),y,v(x,z))$ and $R_{23}(x,y,z)=(x,u(y,z),v(y,z))$.
+Following {\cite{buch,ves2}}, we will call a map $R: \mathcal{X} \times \mathcal{X} \rightarrow \mathcal{X} \times \mathcal{X}$, with $R:(x,y)\mapsto (u(x,y),v(x,y))$, a {\it Yang--Baxter map} if it satisfies the {\it set-theoretical Yang--Baxter equation}, where $R_{ij}$, for $i,j=1,2,3$, denotes the action of the map $R$ on the $i$ and $j$ factor of $\mathcal{X} \times \mathcal{X} \times \mathcal{X}$, i.e. $R_{12}(x,y,z)=(u(x,y),v(x,y),z)$, $R_{13}(x,y,z)=(u(x,z),y,v(x,z))$ and $R_{23}(x,y,z)=(x,u(y,z),v(y,z))$.
 In general $\mathcal{X}$ can be any set, however here we will regard $\mathcal{X}$ as an algebraic variety.
 Furthermore, we will call the map $R$ {\it quadrirational}, if both maps $u( \cdot ,y)$, $v(x, \cdot )$, for fixed $y$ and $x$ respectively, are birational isomorphisms of $\mathcal{X}$ to itself \cite{ABS2}.
 By considering $R$ as a map on the edges of an elementary quadrilateral, we can interpret the Yang--Baxter equation \eqref{YBprop} as the compatibility of the map embedded on the faces of a 3D cube as in Figure \ref{fig2}.

 A \emph{parametric Yang--Baxter map} \cite{ves2,ves3} is a Yang--Baxter map $R:(\mathcal{X} \times \mathcal{I}) \times (\mathcal{X} \times \mathcal{I}) \mapsto (\mathcal{X} \times \mathcal{I}) \times (\mathcal{X} \times \mathcal{I})$, with